Medium Risk

 Returns a complete guide to Local MCP: what it does, how it works, when to use the Cloud MCP connector vs the lmcp CLI, and what each tool in this connector is for.
 Call this first if you are unsure how to proceed.

-Part of the Local MCP MCP server.
-Enforce policies on this tool with Intercept, the open-source MCP proxy.
+Part of the Local MCP server.

 AI agents use help to create or modify resources in Local MCP.
 Write operations carry medium risk because an autonomous agent could trigger bulk unintended modifications.
 Rate limits prevent a single agent session from making hundreds of changes in rapid succession.
 Argument validation ensures the agent passes expected values.

 Without a policy, an AI agent could call help repeatedly, creating or modifying resources faster than any human could review.
-Intercept's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Local MCP.
+PolicyLayer's rate limiting ensures write operations happen at a controlled pace, and argument validation catches malformed or unexpected inputs before they reach Local MCP.

 Write tools can modify data.
 A rate limit prevents runaway bulk operations from AI agents.